jugnu141/voting-app/README.md

 # 🖥️ Backend Setup

-Navigate to the backend directory:
+Open a terminal and navigate to the backend:

 ```bash
 cd Backend